 Several types of topical treatments are available to slow thinning and stimulate hair growth.
-The most popular, minoxidil, is known by the brand name ROGAINE®.
-This non-prescription solution is applied to the scalp as a liquid or foam.
-It is most effective at treating female and male pattern baldness, takes at least six months to show results, and only works as long as it is continuously used.
+These non-prescription solutions are applied to the scalp as a liquid or foam.
+They are most effective at treating female and male pattern baldness, take at least six months to show results, and only work as long as they are continuously used.
 Some users may experience skin irritation and a rapid heart rate.

 Prescription oral medications are also somewhat effective at treating hair loss.
-Finasteride, or Propecia, is approved for men and taken daily in pill form.
-Patients will need to continue taking the drug in order to maintain their results.
+The most popular medications are currently approved for men and taken daily in pill form.
+Patients will need to continue taking the medication in order to maintain their results.
 Side effects, although rare, are serious and can include decreased sexual function and an increased risk of prostate cancer.

 Patients who would prefer a conservative treatment free of side effects are often interested in laser therapy.
 The U.S Food and Drug Administration has approved devices including a specialized cap, called Capillus®, which is worn for a short amount of time each day.
 These low-level lasers have shown limited results and further studies are needed.